diagridio/catalyst-samples/pub_sub/java/README.md

 ```

 ## Login and Setup Project
-To begin, you'll need to login to your Diagrid account and set up a new project:
+Authenticate with your Diagrid account and create a new project:

 ```bash
 diagrid login --api https://api.diagrid.io